Definition of Tolerances for Manufacturing

 We should know that the smaller (tighter) the tolerance the higher the cost of manufacture will be.

-For the industrial production of PCB’s there are international standards and these also these tolerances.
+For the industrial production of PCBs there are international standards and these also use these tolerances.

-To helps you to understand where these manufacturing tolerances originate from we have created a series of informative guides.
+To help you understand where these manufacturing tolerances originate from, we have created a series of informative guides.

 For more information please select from the titles in the menu on the left.